NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 - A question on the Effective Altruism Forum asked ["How many EA 2021 $s would you trade off against a 0.01% chance of existential catastrophe?"][4].
   - Linch's answer: \~$100M to ~$1B per basis point, based on gut feeling on the pool of grants.
-  - Khorton's answer, based on short-termist thresholds: $3.5B, based on the value of saving lives of current living people
+  - Khorton's answer, based on short-termist thresholds: $3.5B, based on the value of saving lives of current living people.
   - My own answer from back then, also based on short-termist thresholds: Upwards of $70B.
 - Thomas Kwa has an unpublished Google doc, outlining his estimates of everything in EA.
 To derive those prices, he backtracks from Linch's estimate.
 The Google doc is private, but its comments contain a fair share of discussion on this topic.
 - [This 80,000 Hours interview with Ajeya Cotra][5] of Open Philanthropy mentions that OP estimated a value of $200 trillion per world saved, or $20B per basis point.